teodorus-nathaniel/pr-time-tracker/README.md

 - Install all dependencies via `pnpm`
 - Download the development variables via `npm run pre-dev`
 - Define a development endpoint in Trigger dev UI with the address `https://alert-seemingly-moccasin.ngrok-free.app/api/trigger`
-- Add your Trigger dev env variables from self-hosted UI into the `.env file`
+- Add your Trigger dev env variables from the self-hosted UI into the `.env file`

 ```
 TRIGGER_API_KEY="api_key"